Cross Marketing in Real Estate can be another beneficial marketing method.

-Therefore, you might want to use at least some sort of analytics software, such as Google Analytics (read about Google Analytics for Real Estate in this article of mine).
+Therefore, you might want to use at least some analytics software, such as Google Analytics (read about Google Analytics for Real Estate in this article).

 2) Recording Data & Lead Information

-The next important thing to do is also record the data you generate, which are leads most of the time.
+The next important thing to do is also record the data you generate, which is leads most of the time.